ISS-Security/class-SEC-HW/availability_performance.md

 - Memcache on creation of new credit card
   - Whenever the API's create new card route is called, store new index for user on Memcachier
   - Try to reuse a method to create and store user's index

 ### 3. Check Memcache from Web App
 - Move your Web App's index view to the home page
   - (From previous assignment) Make sure you have a view to show all credit cards for a user
   - Move the contents of this view to the home page
   - Logged in users should see all their credit cards on main home page
 - Check Memcache for index view
-  - Before calling the API for user's index of credit cards, check Memcachier service
+  - Before calling the API for user's index of credit cards, check Memcachier service for results with `user_id` key
 - Does your home page (index) seem to load a bit faster now?

 ### 5. Validate and Deploy
 - Deploy your modified Web API to Heroku
 - Deploy both modified Web App to Heroku

 ### 6. Submission
   - Submit the URLs of both repos on Canvas